nixworks/public/news/2012/03/1/README.md

 ##### Turkish police
 ### [A bomb explodes on a Turkish police bus in Istanbul injuring three people. ](/news/2012/03/1/a-bomb-explodes-on-a-turkish-police-bus-in-istanbul-injuring-three-people.md)
-_Context: Turkish police, Istanbul_
+_Context: Istanbul, Turkish police_

 ##### NATO
 ### [Two members of the NATO International Security Assistance Force are killed in southern Afghanistan, one of whom is believed to be a member of the Afghan Army. ](/news/2012/03/1/two-members-of-the-nato-international-security-assistance-force-are-killed-in-southern-afghanistan-one-of-whom-is-believed-to-be-a-member-o.md)
-_Context: NATO, Afghanistan, International Security Assistance Force, Afghan Army_
+_Context: International Security Assistance Force, NATO, Afghan Army, Afghanistan_

 ##### Euro zone
 ### [Unemployment in the Euro zone rises to 10.7 per cent, the highest level in its history. ](/news/2012/03/1/unemployment-in-the-euro-zone-rises-to-10-7-per-cent-the-highest-level-in-its-history.md)